The Gap Inc. (GPS) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 26.12 million shares valued at $527.45 million.
 The investor’s holdings represent 6.97% of the GPS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Dodge & Cox Inc with 25.31 million shares valued at $511.07 million to account for 6.75% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 12.29 million shares representing 3.28% and valued at over $248.19 million, while JP Morgan Chase & Company holds 2.11% of the shares totaling 7.9 million with a market value of $159.45 million.

-The Gap Inc. (NYSE: GPS) is 52.06% higher on its value in year-to-date trading and has touched a low of $6.53 and a high of $32.95 in the current 52-week trading range.
+The Gap Inc. (NYSE: GPS) is 62.26% higher on its value in year-to-date trading and has touched a low of $6.53 and a high of $32.95 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The GPS stock was last observed hovering at around $30.76 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $28.00 for the next 12 months.
-It is also 23.25% off the consensus price target high of $40.00 offered by 23 analysts, but current levels are -61.58% lower than the price target low of $19.00 for the same period.
+The GPS stock was last observed hovering at around $32.44 in the last trading session, with the day’s gains setting it 0.32% off its average median price target of $28.00 for the next 12 months.
+It is also 18.1% off the consensus price target high of $40.00 offered by 22 analysts, but current levels are -72.42% lower than the price target low of $19.00 for the same period.

 The Gap Inc. (GPS) Analyst Forecasts